-The most interesting thing about him to me, is that he has the power to end the mutant war easily but chooses not to.
-He could get inside the minds of every villain and persuade them to start being good guys but he refuses on the grounds that he doesn't want to violate free will.
+The most interesting thing about him is that he has the power to end the mutant war but chooses not to.
+He could get inside the minds of every villain and persuade them to start being good guys, but he refuses on the grounds that he doesn't want to violate free will.
 This makes him morally fascinating, not to mention controversial.
 He has the power to fix the world but avoids it because he doesn't think "ends justify means".
 He won't brainwash people into being good, but rather, wants to educate them into being better versions of themselves.

 5. Rick Sanchez (Rick and Morty)

-If you've never come across the animated comedy show Rick & Morty then it's best I don't tell you much about it, although I will say it's definitely not for younger viewers.
+If you've never come across the animated comedy show Rick & Morty then it's best I don't tell you much about it, although I will say it's not for younger viewers.
 The Scientist of the show is Rick Sanchez, a brilliant man who's ability surpasses not only the rest of the human race, but the rest of the Universe.
 But what the show does perfectly, is to depict the price he pays for this genius.